 You can create a cliffhanger in a few different ways.

 The first is to continue a topic your subscribers are already interested in.
 For example, here’s the end of another email from Bryan Harris.
 Instead of overloading the reader with too much information in this single email, he tells them he’ll send over the next part tomorrow.

 Here’s how you create a traditional cliffhanger courtesy of Nathan Barry.
 See how he ends it off?
 He reveals that he knows a pricing strategy to triple revenue but won’t share it until the next email.
 I’m hooked.

 Finally, you can be even more subtle if you’d like.
 Ramit Sethi is the master at slipping in little teasers throughout his emails or at the end in a P.S.
 He asks three questions that most of his readers will want to know the answers to, which will then prompt them to open next week’s email.

 Do you value the opinion of your subscribers?

-I really hope you answered yes.
-If you don’t, what’s the point of all the work you’re doing to make their lives better?
+We really hope you answered yes.
+What’s the point of all your work to improve their lives if you don’t?